Frequently Asked Questions

 Frequently Asked Questions about Agricultural Conservation Easements in West Virginia

-Where do I start to find out about placing agricultural conservation easement on my property?
+Where do I start to find out about placing a farmland protection conservation easement on my property?

-When you have decided you are interested in placing a conservation easement on your property, visit the website at www.wvfarmland.org and click on the drop-down counties tab to find the farmland protection board in your county.
-Your local USDA office will also have contact information.
+When you have decided you are interested in placing a conservation easement on your property, visit the website at www.wvfp.org and find the farmland protection board in your county or contact the state farmland protection, the West Virginia Agricultural Land Protection Authority.

-If your county does not have a farmland protection board, contact the Agricultural Lands Protection Authority.
-The Authority is empowered to accept conservation easements from anywhere in the state, including from landowners in those counties that also have Farmland Protection Boards.
+The Authority is empowered to accept conservation easements from anywhere in the state, however, under their program landowners in those counties that also have farmland protection boards are not eligible to apply directly to the state.
 The Authority is intended to provide a state-level entity as a dual system in parallel with the county Farmland Protection Boards.
-The Authority also serves to assist those landowners in counties that do not have Farmland Protection Boards.
+The Authority also serves to assist those landowners in counties that do not have farmland protection boards.

 What West Virginia organizations are involved with farmland protection?

 There are 19 West Virginia counties with a farmland protection boards, and the state-wide West Virginia Agricultural Lands Protection Authority.
 The state’s Outdoor Heritage Conservation Fund also will consider farmland, but prioritizes other natural resources.
+In addition, only 501-c-3 organizations may apply to the Outdoor Heritage Conservation Fund.
 The West Virginia Natural Resources Conservation Service (NRCS) is a federal partner that offers matching funding to the county boards.
+Again, landowners may not apply directly to the NRCS.

-Agricultural properties that contain other valuable conservation features, such as rare habitat, forest lands, water resources or historical importance may be eligible for protection by other conservation organizations that partner with the farmland protection boards.
-Local boards have partnered with private conservation groups such as The Nature Conservancy, The Potomac Conservancy, and the West Virginia Land Trust and federal organizations such as the National Park Service/ American Battlefield Protection Program and the Forest Legacy Program.
+Agricultural properties that contain other valuable conservation features, such as rare habitat, forest lands, water resources or historical importance may be eligible for protection by other conservation organizations that partner with the farmland protection boards, or may garner you more points under some local farmland protection programs.
+Local boards have partnered with private conservation groups such as The Nature Conservancy, The Potomac Conservancy, Cacapon and Lost Rivers Land Trust, the Land Trust of the Eastern Panhandle and the West Virginia Land Trust.
+Let your local farmland protection board know if you wish to add a private partner to your conservation easement.
+Federal organizations such as the National Park Service/ American Battlefield Protection Program and state organizations such as the WV Department of Environmental Protection have also contributed funding to conservation easements on specific properties.

-An agricultural conservation easement is a set of restrictions a landowner voluntarily places on his or her property in order to preserve its agricultural values.
+A farmland protection conservation easement is a set of restrictions a landowner voluntarily places on his or her property in order to preserve its agricultural and other conservation values.
 The goal of the easement is to maintain agricultural land available for production by removing the development pressures from the land.
 Such an easement prohibits practices which would damage or interfere with the agricultural use of the land.

 The conservation values of the property and the restrictions created to preserve those values, along with the rights reserved by the landowner, are detailed in a legal document known as a conservation easement.
-This document is attached to the deed and filed with the local county land records.
-Because the easement is a restriction on the deed of the property, the easement remains in effect when the land changes ownership.
+In West Virginia, we have model conservation easement language used by all counties and the state.
+This document is signed by all parties, notarized and filed with the local county land records.
+Because the easement is a perpetual restriction on the deed of the property, the easement remains in effect when the land changes ownership.

-How are agricultural conservation easements different from other types of conservation easements?
+How are farmland protection conservation easements different from other types of conservation easements?

-Agricultural conservation easements are created specifically to support agriculture and prevent development on the subject parcels.
+Farmland protection conservation easements are created specifically to support agriculture and prevent development on the subject parcels.
 While other benefits may accrue because the land is not developed (scenic and habitat values, for example), the primary use of the land is agricultural.
-To be considered, properties must be of a size and nature suitable for viable commercial agriculture.
+To be considered, properties must be of a size and nature suitable for agriculture.
+Each county program may define certain sizes, soil quality, or other characteristics to be eligible.

 What are the size requirements for a property?

-Properties less than 20 acres usually will not be considered eligible for the program.
-However, Farmland Protection Boards do have the discretion to consider a small property if it has high quality soils and abuts an already protected farm, or if the owner offers a donation of the easement.
+Often, properties less than 20 acres usually will not be considered eligible for the program.
+However, county programs often consider a small property if it has high quality soils and abuts an already protected farm, or if the owner offers a donation of the easement.
+Again, check with your local program.

 Questions About Process/Time